Making risotto in the Instant Pot is the easiest way to prepare creamy, cheesy, perfectly cooked risotto every single time.

 - Add in the rice and toss the rice with the butter and onions to coat.
 Toast the rice for about 2 minutes.

-- Add the dry white wine to the pressure cooker and let simmer for about 2 minutes.
+- Add the dry white wine to the pressure cooker and let simmer for about 2 minutes, while scraping off any browned bits off the bottom of the inner pot.

-- Stir in the Parmesan Cheese and serve with additional Parmesan cheese.
+- Gently stir in the Parmesan cheese and the juice of the fresh lemon if using.
+Serve with additional Parmesan cheese.